taikoxyz/taiko-mono/packages/fork-diff/README.md

 ## Steps to update the fork diff page

+First update `version_config.json` to the geth version you want to compare against the `taiko` branch of `taiko-geth`.

 ### Preview release

 1. Make any desired changes to `fork.yaml`, and then open a PR.